CHAPTER ONE

 Apart from in Ukraine, where the full story was known, the narrative about this unit was altered after the war by the russians.
 At the start of WWII, the russians signed an early treaty with Hitler (Molotov Ribbentrop Pact) although they fell out within a couple of years and became enemies.
 Stalin had shown Hitler how to commit genocide as evidenced by Holodomor in the early 1930s, and suppressed information about it.
 Teodor witnessed this Great Famine.

-After the war, with russia in control of Ukraine and many smaller Eastern European nations, in order to hide their own Nazi affiliations, they spread the false information that Ukrainians were Nazis.
+After the war, with russia in control of Ukraine and many smaller Eastern European nations, in order to hide their own Nazi affiliations, russia spread the false information that Ukrainians were Nazis.
 Yet Ukrainians (including several of Teodor's siblings) were killed in the death camps...German (concentration camps) and russian (Gulags).

 The disinfo was successful for the general public, though Churchill knew exactly what was going on.
 He brought Ukrainians to the UK and then used many of them to go back and spy for Britain.
 He wisely never trusted the russians.
 However, when Dmytro told people in the UK that his Dad had been in the Divisia, it was often viewed with suspicion.
 His entire life has been about defending his father and Ukrainian history, he was regularly told that Ukraine did not exist as it was a region of russia.
 There were times even he doubted his father.
 Now, suddenly here he finds people are almost dropping to their knees in admiration and appreciation of him.
 Ukrainians know their history and are proud of it.